-- Stage 1 & 2 Provisions to Loan Assets (Prior year comparatives to FY18: Collective provision to loans, advances and leases) Balance sheet - Net Stage 3 Loan Assets to Loan Assets (Prior year comparatives to FY18: Impaired assets to loans, advances and leases) Balance sheet - Net Credit Losses/releases to Loan Assets (Prior year comparatives to FY18: Net Credit losses to loans, advances and leases) Income statement
+- Net Credit Losses/releases to Loan Assets (Prior year comparatives to FY18: Net Credit losses to loans, advances and leases) - Income statement

-Notes to prior year comparatives(1)
+Notes to prior year comparatives

-- Loans, advances and leases excluded securitised mortgages, securitised Macquarie Capital loans/leases, segregated futures funds and receivables in the form of fees. - The collective provision is intended to cover losses inherent in the existing overall credit portfolio which are not yet specifically identifiable. - Net impaired assets and net losses excluded investment securities. - Net credit losses represented the total P&L impact in the stated period due to additional individual provisions, direct write-offs (net of any writebacks) and change in Stage 1 & 2 provisions.

-(1) The information for the financial years ended 31 March 2009-2024 is based on results using the Australian Accounting Standards that were effective and adopted by the Consolidated Entity at the reporting dates.
+- Loans, advances and leases excluded securitised mortgages, securitised Macquarie Capital loans/leases, segregated futures funds and receivables in the form of fees. - The collective provision is intended to cover losses inherent in the existing overall credit portfolio which are not yet specifically identifiable. - · Net impaired assets and net losses excluded investment securities. - Net credit losses represented the total P&L impact in the stated period due to additional individual provisions, direct write-offs (net of any writebacks) and change in Stage 1 & 2 provisions. - The information for the financial years ended 31 March 2009-2025 is based on results using the Australian Accounting Standards that were effective and adopted by the Consolidated Entity at the reporting dates.
 Reporting periods have been restated only to the extent as required by the accounting standards.
 The financial reporting periods may hence not be fully comparable with one another as a result of changes in accounting standards' requirements.